Skip to main content

 Our Response

-In the six months after the quake, Americares provided 16 local partners with $3.1 million in aid.
-This includes more than 22 tons of medicine and medical supplies.
+In the one year after the quake, Americares has provided 16 local partners with $3 million in aid.
+This includes more than 18 tons of medicine and medical supplies with enough medicine to fill 10,200 prescriptions.
 We have delivered wound care products, IV fluids, antibiotics and pain relievers to support 29 health facilities in Syria.
-Americares is working with longtime partner organizations the Syrian American Medical Society and Shafak to support earthquake survivors in Idleb and Aleppo.
+Americares is working with longtime partner organizations Human Appeal, the Syrian American Medical Society and Shafak to support earthquake survivors in Idleb and Aleppo.

 A long camera shot of a large shipment of relief supplies that sits at the airport after being unloaded with three team members checking the shipment at the right.
 Planes visible in the background.

-An Americares Emergency Relief Team receives the 16 tons of Americares medicine and supplies in Adana, Turkiye as part of a large aid shipment delivered by the UPS Foundation, Feb.
+An Americares Emergency Relief Team receives 16 tons of Americares medicine and supplies in Adana, Türkiyee as part of a large aid shipment delivered by the UPS Foundation, Feb.
 21, 2023.
 (Photo/Jeff Kennel)

 Americares is also providing emergency funding to local health partners working in the region to help restore health services, support displaced populations and provide mental health support in the hardest hit communities.
 To date, Americares has awarded $1.2 million to 11 partner organizations.
 Funds have been used to: